clojure-emacs/orchard/README.md

 * Java class handling utilities
 * Utilities for dealing with metadata
 * Namespace utilities
+* Fetching ClojureDocs documentation
+* Finding function dependencies (other functions invoked by a function) and usages

-Consult the API documentation to get a better idea about the functionality that's provided.
+Consult the [API documentation](https://cljdoc.org/d/cider/orchard/CURRENT) to get a better idea about the functionality that's provided.

 ## License